ResetXPDR/MSFS_AutoFPS/README.md

       - VRAMOverflowHoldTLOD threshold, defaults to >= 96% VRAM in use and will cap TLOD to its current value, even if favourable performance conditions exist.
       - VRAMOverflowReduceTLOD threshold, defaults to >= 98% VRAM in use and will progressively activate auto settings reduction until the Hold threshold is achieved.
     - When VRAM use drops back below the Hold threshold and favourable performance conditions exist, settings will progressively increase until the feature disengages.
-    - Can be disabled completely by selecting Off for the VRAM+ option, even in non-expert mode.
+    - VRAM+ setting:
+      - Non-Expert mode:
+        - Checkbox only visible if GPU-Z is running
+        - Enabling uses the Max setting described for Expert mode.
+      - Expert mode:
+        - Off: disables the feature completely.
-    - By default, VRAM+ uses the full settings reduction suite minus clouds (to minimise impact on user experience) with the Max VRAM+ option.
+        - Max: (default) uses the full settings reduction suite minus clouds (to minimise impact on user experience), max levels 2, floor lowest and recovery altitude ground.
-    - In expert mode, VRAM+ settings can be customised by selecting Set as the VRAM+ option then adjusted using the auto settings reduction options than will now be available.
+        - Set: uses the shared auto settings reduction options that will now be shown, regardless of whether auto settings reduction is enabled or not.
     - If you are continually experiencing VRAM+ activating, consider reducing your app TLOD settings and/or reducing other MSFS graphics settings.
   - Status Message - Displays key system messages, such as:
     - Before loading a flight - whether a newer version of the app is available to download and install,